firesidefiction/firesidefiction.github.io/_drafts/FQ-2019-Q3-JUL/2019-07-30-the-staircase-to-the-moon.md

 teaser: "Earth goddesses always die for their people."
 author-img: m-k-hutchins.jpg
 author-bio: |
   M.K.
 Hutchins regularly draws on her background in archaeology when writing fiction.
 Her YA fantasy novel _Drift_ was a VOYA Topshelf Honoree, and her next novel, _The Redwood Palace_, is coming out in July 2019.
 Her short fiction appears in _Fireside Magazine_, _Podcastle_, _Strange Horizons_, and elsewhere.
 A long-time Idahoan, she now lives in Utah with her husband and four children.
 Find her at [www.mkhutchins.com](http://www.mkhutchins.com).
 proofread: false
+art: the-staircase-to-the-moon.png
+caption: "TK"
+artist: Mary Haasdyk
+artist—img: mary-haasdyk.jpg
+artist—bio: |
+  **Mary Haasdyk** is a Calgary-based illustrator who studied at Alberta College of Art + Design.
+She enjoys drawing and painting both traditionally and digitally and doesn’t like being caught without her sketchbook on hand.
+Clients include Tor.com, ATB Financial and Frontenac House.
+You can follow her latest projects on instagram @maryhaasdyk
 contentnote:
 ---